techno-tim/techno-tim.github.io/_posts/2022-03-19-cloud-init-cloud-image.md

 sudo rm -f /var/lib/dbus/machine-id
 ```

-Then shut it down and do not boot it up.
-A new id will be generated the next time it boots.
-If it does not you can run:
+Then shut it down and do not boot it up.A new id will be generated the next time it boots.If it does not you can run:

 ```bash
 sudo systemd-machine-id-setup